Women’s Health Protection Act

 In 2019, the Minnesota Academy of Family Physicians (MAFP) House of Delegates adopted a resolution that states, “BE IT RESOLVED that the MAFP will oppose any future efforts in Minnesota to criminalize physicians for providing abortion care.”
 View the resolution

-What Does Abortion Care & Access Look Like in MN?
+What Does Abortion Care & Access Look Like in Minnesota?

 It’s important to note that abortion is still legal in the United States and in Minnesota, and clinics are still providing patients with compassionate, expert abortion care and family planning services.
 If Roe v.
 Wade were overturned, Minnesota has state constitutional protections for abortion care in place because of the State Supreme Court decision in Doe v.
 Gomez